gavinmcfarland/combino/src/template-engines/README.md

 # Template Engines

-Combino now supports configurable template engines, allowing you to use different templating syntaxes based on your preferences or project requirements.
+Combino supports configurable template engines, allowing you to use different templating syntaxes based on your preferences or project requirements. **All template engines are optional dependencies** - you must install the ones you want to use.

 ## Available Template Engines

-### EJS (Default)
+### EJS (Optional)

 - **Syntax**: `<%= variable %>`, `<% code %>`
 - **Example**: `<%= name %>`
 - **CLI Option**: `--template-engine ejs`
-- **Dependency**: Included by default
+- **Installation**: `npm install ejs`

 ### Handlebars (Optional)